 OLYMPUS DIGITAL CAMERA

 I listen to the radio, not the news: I’m fed up with the News.
 It is depressing and frightening.
-One news a day to keep up.
-In bed, I tune to 4 extra, a nice play or a book reading, something light and gentle?
+Wars.
+Pandemic.
+Death and Corruption.
+One news item per day to keep up.
+In bed, I tune to 4 X a nice play or a book reading, something light and gentle?
 I doze and jerk awake.
 Someone is shouting.
 Is it inside my head?
 Or is it a radio play, a murder victim?
 A Ghost emerging from a wall?
 An intruder in the Hall?

-I turn and turn again, bash a few pillows into shape and attempt drifting off to Sailing By, then the Shipping forecast ‘.. the Isle of Biscay or was it the Mull of Kintyre, slipped into my consciousness and I was far from hearth and home surrounded by grey, tumultuous and terrifying seas in a strange northern land, twisting waves, tall as tower blocks, busting against high craggy cliffs.
-I wake hot and sweating, wet skin and soaked nightshirts, sometimes 3 or 4 in a night, sheets more than damp.
-Thank the Gods and Goddesses, for the double bed.
-I roll over wearing another dry nightshirt.
+I turn and turn again, bash a few pillows into shape, turn them this way and that.
+I can’t sleep on a hot pillow!
+Attempting to drift off to Sailing By.
+The Shipping forecast, the Isle of Biscay or was it the Mull of Kintyre?
+My consciousness and I were far from hearth and home, surrounded by grey, tumultuous, and terrifying seas in a strange northern land, twisting waves, tall as tower blocks, crashing against high, craggy cliffs.
+I wake hot and sweating, and in soaked nightshirts, sometimes 3 or 4 in a night, sheets more than damp.
+Thank the Gods and Goddesses for the double bed.
+I roll over, wearing another dry nightshirt.

 Wind direction.
 Becoming cyclonic.

 I am not in Syria or Yemen.
+Sudan or Afghanistan.
+I am one lucky woman.
 Not in a War Zone, not on a flood plain, not near forest fires or heathlands ablaze.
-Oh fortunate me.
-I weep when yet more people and children take to dangerous seas in little rubber boats.
-I weep every time these world leaders strut the world stage and spew vile lies and proclaim yet more insidious insults on us, the populations.
-Pompous prats.
+Oh, fortunate me.
+I weep when yet more people and children take to the dangerous seas in little rubber boats.
+I weep every time these world leaders strut the world stage, spewing vile lies and proclaiming yet more insidious insults on us, the populations—pompous prats.

 ‘World beating,’ crowing of their achievements, smirking for the cameras, usually grossly exaggerated and far from truthful.
-Those same world leaders turn their ears from the facts, climate change, so called living wages?
-And they carry on making the dirty money and filling the same lake, serving themselves; lapping from The Lake of Luxury and Privilege.
-Stashing the cash on The Islands of ill gotten gains.
+Those same world leaders turn their ears from the facts, climate change, and so-called living wages?
+And they carry on making the dirty money and filling the same lake, serving themselves, lapping from The Lake of Luxury and Privilege, stashing the cash on Those Islands of ill-got gains.

 Moving at more than 45 knots